jurraca/nostrpkgs/README.md

 # Nostrpkgs

-A collection of [Nostr](https://github.com/nostr-protocol/nostr) tools to be installed with the [Nix](https://github.com/NixOS/nix/) package manager.
+A collection of [Nostr](https://github.com/nostr-protocol/nostr) tools to be used with the [Nix](https://github.com/NixOS/nix/) package manager.

 ## Goals

-Easiest and fastest way to use Nostr tools.
+Be the easiest, fastest, and free-est way to use Nostr tools.

+## Big goals

+- Modules for relays: provide canonical module implementations so that users can just pull in a relay to their NixOS config, declare its settings, and throw it in the cloud.
+- Play nice with [nix-bitcoin](https://github.com/fort-nix/nix-bitcoin/): should just work by adding to, or combining with, a nix-bitcoin config.
+Think how alby-hub can use a LN node, or NWC.
+- A Cache for binaries: provide a cache for users to leverage prebuilt binaries of theses tools, a la cache.nixos.org.
+- An auto-update bot, like [nixpkgs-update](https://github.com/nix-community/nixpkgs-update).
+- A terminal UI for searching packages or configuring modules (module configs are forms, basically).

 ## Usage